quantum-kite/kite/docs/api/kite.md

         : Energy scale which defines the scaling factor of all the energy related parameters.
           The scaling is done automatically in the background after this definition.
           If the term is not specified, a rough estimate of the bounds is found.

+            !!!
+Warning

+                Automatic scaling can lead to segmentation-errors due to an error in [pybinding].

     : <span id="configuration-angles">`#!python angles`: *`#!python float` or `#!python tuple(float, float)` or `#!python tuple(float, float, float)`*</span>
         : The angles used for the twisted boundary conditions when `#!python boundary="twist"` is selected.
           The values of `#!python angle`must be in the interval $[0, M \cdot 2 \pi]$.